top of page

 What is a Recovery Coach?

-A coach offers guidance on the recovery experience, introduction to communities of recovery/mutual support groups, consultation on problems encountered in early recovery, on-going monitoring of recovery stability, assistance with lifestyle reconstruction, and, if needed, support through lapses and relapses.
-Many recovering substance users benefit from a personal guide who facilitates disengagement from the culture of addiction and engagement in a culture of recovery.
+A coach offers guidance on the recovery experience, introduction to communities of recovery, consultation on problems encountered in early recovery, on-going monitoring of recovery stability, assistance with lifestyle reconstruction, and, if needed, support through lapses and relapses.
+Many recovering substance users benefit from a personal guide who has lived experience and can facilitate disengagement from the culture of addiction and engagement in a culture of recovery.
 A Recovery Coach offers a level of accountability and personal attention to clients by:

-• Bridging the gap between in-patient treatment and after-care support
+• bridging the gap between live-in treatment and community integration

-• Assisting with life skills including proper eating habits, exercise, budgeting, employment, volunteering, and establishing a self-care plan
+• assisting with life skills including proper eating habits, exercise, budgeting, employment readiness and establishing a self-care plan

 • Sober Companion services: 24-hour live-in support (contact for details and fees)